Curbside Compost Pilot

 Have you heard the good news?
 Cambridge is starting a pilot program for curbside compost pickup.

-The 1-year pilot began April 7, 2014 and continues to March 30, 2015.
-The City has recruited well over 500 participating households.
+The 1-year pilot began April 7, 2014 and will continue to October 26, 2015.
+The City has recruited over 600 participating households.
 Eligible residences are in the green area of the Monday collection route, have city trash service, and be single family homes up to multi-family buildings with no more than 12 units.
 Participation is voluntary.
-As of mid-May, we are focusing on maximizing participation in the multi-family buildings already signed up and are evaluating whether we can take on additional eligible residences.
 (Program Flyer)

 Why is composting a good thing?